-Simply call the OAESA office at 614-547-8087 and ask to speak with Mark Jones, OAESA's associate executive director.
+Simply call Mark Jones, OAESA's Associate Executive Director at 614-563-6418.
 If he is unable to provide you with an answer, he will contact the OAESA staff attorney for you.

 How does OAESA represent me during contract disputes?

 Associate Executive Director Mark Jones will discuss your issue with you directly.
-Together, you will be able to determine if Mark's presence is needed during your hearing.
-You may contact Mark directly at 614-547-8087 or via e-mail at email@example.com.
+Together, you will be able to determine if his presence is needed during your hearing.
+You may contact Mark directly at 614-563-6418 or via e-mail at firstname.lastname@example.org.

 Can I be an associate member if I am a principal?

-If you hold an administrator contract position, you may be an associate member only if you are a professional member of one of our sister organizations, i.e., BASA, OASBO, or OASSA.
-Otherwise, you need to be a professional member of OAESA for the legal protection.
+If you hold an administrator contract position, you may be an associate member if you are a professional member of one of our sister organizations, i.e., BASA, OASBO, or OASSA.
+Otherwise, we recommend that you be a professional member of OAESA for the legal protection.